 The Shell logo appears in 1891 as a trademark for kerosene sent to the Far East by Marcus Samuel and Company.This small London company had initially dealt with antiquities, curiosities and oriental shells, the latter were so popular that they became the main import and Export.

-In 1907 the Royal Dutch Petroleum Company and Shell Transport and Trading merged together, the latter's brand name becoming the abbreviated name and emblem of the new Royal Dutch Shell Group.
+In 1907 the Royal Dutch Petroleum Company and Shell Transport and Trading merged, the latter's brand becoming the shortened name and emblem of the new Royal Dutch Shell Group.

-The Shell logo has changed over the years until its last version, in this image we see the evolution of the logo over the years:
+The Shell logo has changed over the years until its latest version, in this image we see the evolution of the logo over the years:

-It is present in Italy with a network of Distributors which we have been part of since 1990, we market the entire portfolio of Shell products which is made up of the following families:
+It is present in Italy with a network of Distributors of which we have been part of since 1990, we market the entire portfolio of Shell products which is composed of the following families: